Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Experimental results

 where $\theta \in \R^2, \theta^c \in \R^{N_\theta-2}$, and $K \in \R^{(N_\theta-2) \times 2}$ is an all-ones matrix.
 These high-dimensional target densities are constructed so that the marginal densities of $\theta$ are analytically tractable and coincide exactly with the corresponding 2D target density.

 We apply GMBBVI with $K = 40$ modes, initialized with means $m_i\sim \N(0,I)$ and covariances $C_i = I$, and run the algorithm for 500 iterations.
 For Cases A and C, the annealing strategy described in \cref{ssec:annealing} with $N_\alpha = 500$ and $\alpha=0.1$ is employed to address multimodality and heavy-tailed behavior.
-The resulting marginal densities and convergence in terms of total variation(TV) distance are shown in \cref{fig:GMBBVI-trials}, with each row corresponding to one case (Cases A-C).
+The resulting marginal densities and convergence in terms of total variation (TV) distance are shown in \cref{fig:GMBBVI-trials}, with each row corresponding to one case (Cases A-C).
 For the cases considered, GMBBVI effectively captures multiple modes and provides a good approximation to the target distribution, converging within $\mathcal{O}(10^2)$ iterations to achieve a TV distance below $0.1$ for moderately high-dimensional problems.
+For comparison, we also apply some other Gaussian mixture variational inference methods to the above examples, demonstrating the efficiency and approximation accuracy of GMBBVI; see \cref{ssec:comparison-among-VI}.

 Next, we consider a challenging benchmark known as Neal's funnel~\cite{neal2003slice}, defined as

 The joint distribution exhibits a funnel-like geometry, with $\theta_{(1)}$ forming the funnel axis.
 This distribution can be viewed as a model problem for Bayesian hierarchical models.
 The multiscale behavior of the funnel makes it particularly challenging; we expect our GMBBVI to adapt to the local geometry by using different Gaussian components.
 We also employ the recently proposed WALNUTS \cite{Nawaf2025WALNUTS}, which is an improved variant of the No-U-Turn sampler~\cite{hoffman2014no} for this benchmark.